SiddharthVerma1384/demo-repo/README.md

 # demo-repo
-This is just a demo repository to learn, (For myself)
+This is just a demo repository to learn, (For myself).